marcpaterno/devel-notes/thetagpu.md

 ### Getting `cubacpp`

-There is not code to build for `cubacpp`, unless you want to run tests.
+There is no code to build for `cubacpp`, unless you want to run tests.
 So generally you only need to clone the repository.